azataiot/wqu/docs/Derivative Pricing/index.md

 ## TL;DR

 Derivative pricing refers to the process of determining the fair value of a derivative financial instrument, such as an option, future, or swap.
-It involves using mathematical models and market data to calculate the theoritical price of the derivative based on factors like the underlying asset’s price, volatility, time to expiration, and interest rates.
+It involves using mathematical models and market data to calculate the theoritical price of the derivative based on factors like the underlying asset's price, volatility, time to expiration, and interest rates.

 ## Participants